MISP/misp-rfc/misp-core-format/raw.md

 # Acknowledgements

-The authors wish to thank all the MISP community to support the creation of open standards in threat intelligence sharing.
+The authors wish to thank all the MISP community who are supporting the creation of open standards in threat intelligence sharing.

 # Sample MISP file